Did you find this SEO guide via a Google search?

 Yes, my SEO strategies really work (and they are quite simple).

-Today I’ll show you the exact website optimization techniques I use to drive 180,000+ visitors each month to this site, all organically.
+Today I’ll show you the exact website optimization techniques I use to drive close to 200,000+ visitors each month to this site, all organically.

 I’ve been doing SEO for the last 7+ years, and throughout those years, I’ve tried to consume all the information about SEO that I could get my hands on.

-This tutorial condenses all that information (plus new ranking techniques that work especially well in 2019, and into 2020).
+This tutorial condenses all that information (plus new ranking techniques that work especially well in 2020).

 I guarantee that even if you’re experienced with SEO, you will find a trick or two in this post that will help your blog or WordPress site rank higher on Google.
 (You might even learn what Rankbrain is all about)